Question

 Improvement

-Use when you raised standards, performance, or quality to a higher level.
-Perfect for describing upgrades and enhancements.
+Use when you raised standards, performance, or quality to higher levels.
+Shows ability to drive excellence and continuous improvement.

 How to replace Contribute with a stronger action verb: